xinhangl44-blip/KubeGPU/README.md

 ## Known Limitations

 - **Single-node tested only**: validated on a single-node k3s setup.
-Multi-node NVLink topology scoring is implemented but untested against real NVLink hardware.
+Multi-node NVLink topology scoring is implemented but not tested against real NVLink hardware.
 - **`UsedVRAM` eventual consistency**: GPU usage exporter patches annotations every 5 seconds.
-Rapid Pod churn can cause a stale window.
-The `pendingVRAM` ledger covers new reservations but evicted Pods' released VRAM may take up to 5 seconds to reflect.
+The `pendingVRAM` ledger covers new reservations, but evicted Pods' released VRAM may take up to 5 seconds to reflect.
 - **No running-pod preemption**: deadlock detection only evicts Pods still in the Permit waiting stage.
 There is no implementation that deletes a running low-priority Pod to free VRAM for a higher-priority one.
 - **Hardcoded priority tiers**: three fixed PriorityClass objects (10/50/100).
 Adding new tiers requires code changes.
 - **Sidecar containers**: init containers with `restartPolicy=Always` (K8s 1.29+ sidecar semantics) are treated as regular init containers, slightly under-estimating their VRAM contribution.